SamCodesAlright/GuardMyTrip-App/README.md

 This prototype demonstrates the look, feel, and navigation flow of the upcoming application.

-## PFuture Scope
+## Future Scope
 The following features will be implemented in future releases:

-- Generating Blochain-based Digital ID at the arrival of tourist at Airport / Hotels using Passport / Aadhar Card
+- Generating Blockhain-based Digital ID at the arrival of tourists at Airport / Hotels using Passport / Aadhar Card
-- Real-time travel alerts powered by live APIs
-- Geo-location tracking for personalized safety updates
 - Secure user authentication & profile management
+- Real-time travel alerts & Geo-location tracking for personalized safety updates
 - Integrating AI features to generate alerts and e-fir when any anomalies are detected.
+- Database integration for storing user data & reports
 - Integrating of AI agents to automate anomaly detection, incident response, and multilingual assistance, making the system more proactive, intelligent, and user-friendly
-- Database integration for storing user data & reports
-- Dynamic safety statistics with AI-driven recommendations

 ## Getting Started